FOCS-AI/functional-resilience/README.md

 - (b) make informed cost-resilience trade-offs between centralised and distributed placements and
 - (c) identify how each function contributes to aggregated network resilience.

-Our validation on three large-scale optical networks (USA, India, UK) using our proposed service continuity and coverage metrics reveals:
+Our validation on three large-scale optical networks (USA, India, UK) using our proposed service continuity and coverage metrics shows:
 - (i) distributed function placement improves resilience by 13–30% over centralised architectures;
 - (ii) topology-based metrics underestimate service survivability and
 - (iii) distributed placements exhibit higher resilience but slower recovery, revealing an operational trade-off.